Orange-OpenSource/hurl/RELEASING.md

   - Create the `x.y.0` tag
   - Create draft GitHub release `x.y.0`
   - Create PR from `release/x.y.0` to `master`
   - Publish the draft release
+- Change the release status from draft to public on github
 - Accept the PR from `release/x.y.0` to `master` with `/accept`
 - Run `update-branch-version.yml` workflow on `master` branch, filling in the `desired SNAPSHOT version`, it will:
   - Create `bot/update-branch-version-master` branch